manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 			----
 			## Undo (Rollback) staging

-			**Use case**: You have staged your modified files in the clone but not yet committed to main repo.
-You want to bring them back and make more changes to the staged files, before committing.
+			**Use case**: You modified some files in the clone (local repo) and staged them but not yet committed to the main repo (upstream).
+You want to bring the staged files back and make further changes before doing a commit.

 			You can undo staging without hurting the files or losing your local changes.
 This will bring the staged files back into their previous unstaged condition but will not affect the content changes.